Jolmar7/CDDA-BN-Steampunk-Mod/README.md

 -12 new professions with 1 new spawn location and three new spawning vehicles to choose from for certain professions.

-Made on the bf74cc1 version of Bright Nights.
+Made on the bf74cc1 version of Bright Nights, but works on 66cdb2f